 You must be a registered participant in Frederick County's Green Homes Challenge.
 Get started!

 The gross household income of homeowners must be less than 85% of median income for Frederick County based on family size.
-If your total gross annual income is less that the incomes listed below for your household size, you will be eligible.
+If your total gross annual income is less than the incomes listed below for your household size, you will be eligible.
 See table below.

 Condominiums, mobile homes, and rental properties are not eligible for PSR.